-You have set up an online retail store, popularly known as e-commerce sites, and the next you expect is to start making sales.
+You have set up an online retail store, popularly known as e-commerce site, and the next you expect is to start making sales.

 Many people believe they just have to build it and leave it, or at best, run digital marketing on blogs or through social media to increase sales.

-There’s more to increasing conversion rate and online sales on your retail store.
+There’s more to increasing conversion rate and online sales in your retail store.